 Such questions must also be considered in light of their political implications.
 On a fundamental level, even the terminology of the “global” reenacts an imperialist attitude towards the earth and adheres to the logics of market value and racial capital.
 Scholars like Claudia Breger and Pheng Cheah speak of “world making” to challenge these logics and in turn highlight the constitution of communities through literature and film.
 World is not identical with the spatial expansion of the globe but a temporal process in which affective attachments are unfolded and reconfigured.
 What worlds are created by the transnational circulation of forms?
 And how do border regimes and asymmetrical power relations impact these transmissions?
 How can traveling forms imagine a world that departs from colonial legacies?

 TRANSIT is excited to announce its collaboration with UC Berkeley’s 29th Annual Interdisciplinary German Studies Conference, to be held in the spring of 2021.
 TRANSIT: Volume 13.1 will feature a special subsection overseen by Jonas Teupert and dedicated to a select number of extended conference papers.
-The conference's own call for papers is forthcoming in August.
+The conference's own call for papers is forthcoming.
 For any questions please contact the conference organizing team email@example.com.